olli991/mib-std2-pq-zr-toolbox/README.md

 - Read FAQ at the bottom of this file!

 ## How to install from SD card via "Service Mode" on supported units with navigation (units with two SD slots)
-NOTE: This SD installation method is NOT possible on Seat Navi units with HW H50+ (firmwares 05xx) also known as variants 47213, 47214, 47215, 47216.
+**NOTE:** This SD installation method is NOT possible on Seat Navi units with HW H50+ (firmwares 05xx) also known as variants 47213, 47214, 47215, 47216.
 Metainfo2.txt of the Toolbox does not contain these variant numbers.
 Metainfo2.txt cannot be edited because has digital signature at the end of the file.
 The ONLY KNOWN way to install Toolbox onto this kind of units is soldering USB SD card reader to eMMC.
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of SD card.
-2. IMPORTANT!
-If your firmware is version 01xx or 02xx having GEM (Green Engineering Menu) version 3.x, you must update.
+2. **IMPORTANT!** If your firmware is version 01xx or 02xx having GEM (Green Engineering Menu) version 3.x, you must update.
 To do this, replace `cpu` folder in the root of the SD card with `cpu` folder from `\toolbox\gem` folder.
 Otherwise skip this step.
 3. Turn on ignition and insert SD card into SD1 slot of the unit
 4. Press and hold MENU button to open `Service Mode -> Software Update` and install `MIBStd2_Online_Approval`.
 5. Open Green Engineering Menu and have fun 🙂

 ## How to install if you already have serial console or telnet
-NOTE: By default console/telnet are disabled and on non navi units you need to solder USB SD card reader to eMMC chip to enable it!
+**IMPORTANT!** By default console/telnet are disabled and on non navi units you need to solder USB SD card reader to eMMC chip to enable it!
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of SD card or USB drive
 2. Delete `metainfo2.txt`, this helps to avoid endless reading spinner when connecting USB drive to the unit.
 3. Login via console/telnet as root/root